Covid 19 Omicron scare: DJ Dimension avoids prosecution - Ministry of Health - NZ Herald

-The DJ who threatened to leak Omicron into the community after breaking self-isolation rules will avoid prosecution.
+The DJ whose actions threatened to leak Omicron into the community after breaking self-isolation rules will avoid prosecution.

 The Ministry of Health did not intend to refer DJ Dimension - real name Robert Etheridge - to police.